Annihilation of vortex dipoles in an Oblate Bose-Einstein Condensate: Conclusions

 \section{Conclusions}

-When an obstacle moves through a condensates above a critical speed, it nucleates vortex dipoles and the number of dipoles seeded depends on the obstacle velocity.
+When an obstacle moves through a condensate above a critical speed, it nucleates vortex dipoles and the number of dipoles seeded depends on the obstacle velocity.
 Depending on the initial condition of nucleation, vortex and antivortex annihilation events occur under ideal conditions: at zero temperature, no loss, and without noise.
-However, the noise destroys the superflow reflection symmetry around the vortex and antivortex.
-This reduces the possibility of annihilation events and may explain the lack of annihilation events in experimental observation in Ref. \cite{PhysRevLett.104.160401}.
+These events are found to be thermodynamically favourable theoretically and observed numerically.
+In the case of weakly interacting condensates, the energy of gray soliton is always less than that of vortex dipole and provides higher possibility for annihilation events.
+Similary, in the case of strongly interacting condensates, we use TF approximation to study the system and find that if the separation between the vortex anti-vortex pair is less then the coherence length, the energy of vortex dipole is more than that of gray soltion and this leads to annihilation.
+The gray soliton propagates through the condensate and shows the phenomena of reflection from the circular edge of the condensate.
+The speed of propagation is found to be similar to the speed of sound in BEC.
+However, noise, thermal fluctuations and dissipation destroy superflow reflection symmetry around the vortex and antivortex.
+Breaking the symmetry reduces the possibility of annihilation events and may explain the lack of annihilation events in experimental observations.